RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 It is worth noting that typical APIs are unlikely to perform fewer operations than this; the question arises as to whether they should actually perform *considerably more*.

 ## Implications of the Results
 Although your software and dependencies may differ from the ones tested here, this exercise provides an upper limit benchmark that even flawless software cannot surpass.
-We believe this data can assist you in making informed decisions.
+We believe this data can assist you in making informed decisions about the Functions tier you need.

 ## Load tool used
 For generating a substantial number of concurrent calls, we utilized <a href="https://github.com/tsenart/vegeta">Vegeta</a>, a reliable and straightforward multi-platform tool, in version 12.8.3.
 The client machine responsible for generating the load was an Ubuntu 22.04 VM with 64 GB RAM and 8 CPUs, situated within the same network as the functions being tested.

 ## The infrastructure / architecture
-Our testing encompassed all production-ready Azure Function tiers available in the West Europe region, covering both Linux and Windows operating systems.
+Our testing encompassed most production-ready Azure Function tiers available in the West Europe region, covering both Linux and Windows operating systems.
 The Azure functions were hosted in the same data center and virtual network as the VMs and the Redis Cache, utilizing private endpoints to ensure minimal network latency.
 The provided architectural diagram illustrates the solution's structure.
 <img src="https://github.com/RiccardoGMoschetti/apirehab/blob/dd723e412665ea3b43f35d68fc12c2b7089a2063/docs/images/Architecture-API-DotNet-On-Azure-Functions.drawio.png?raw=true"/>.
 You can obtain the original diagrams.net (formerly draw.io) drawing <a href="/docs/drawio/Architecture-API-DotNet-On-Azure-Functions.drawio" download>from this location</a>.